-In terms of magnitudes, we find that asset purchases by the ECB equivalent to 1 percent of nominal GDP in the euro area tends to lower the safety premia by about 0.35 basis points.
-Given that the ECB has increased its bond holdings by as much as 40 percent of GDP between early 2015 and the end of 2021, our results imply that this is likely to have reduced safety premia on net by 0.12 percent, a considerable number given the very low interest rate levels prevailing during this period.
+In terms of magnitudes, our panel regression results indicate that asset purchases by the ECB equivalent to 1 percent of nominal GDP in the euro area tends to lower the safety premia by about 0.35 basis points.
+Given that the ECB increased its bond holdings by as much as 40 percent of GDP between early 2015 and the end of 2021, our results imply that this is likely to have reduced safety premia on net by 0.12 percent, a considerable number given the very low interest rate levels prevailing during this period.
 Next, we run time series regressions for each of the four countries' safety premia individually.
 The results confirm that the ECB QE programs reduced the safety premium in all four countries.
-Interestingly, the impact of the ECB QE asset purchases on the safety premia varies notably across countries, with estimates ranging from -0.29 basis points for Switzerland to -1.77 basis points for Sweden.
+Interestingly, the impact of the ECB QE asset purchases on the safety premia varies notably across countries.
+While the bond markets in Denmark and Switzerland seem to respond in fairly similar ways to added supply of safe asset equivalents with a safety premium decline of about -0.33 basis point per percentage point increase in ECB holdings as a share of nominal GDP, the German and Swedish bond markets exhibit a much stronger reaction with a decline that is about four and five times larger, respectively.
+Hence, the pricing power of German and Swedish government bonds appear to be much more sensitive to changes in the global supply of safe assets.